jihunhwang/jihunhwang.github.io/_posts/2025-01-26-b01lersCTF 2022 Hardcore Predicate Writeup.md

 </p>

 <p>
 Since the randomness is, roughly speaking, based on the randomness of the inputs, the most natural thing is to randomize the input by XORing with random strings (because it is basically the one-time pad).
-For some people, this may seem like something that came out of the blue or rather ad-hoc at best, but it actually has a deep theoretical implication, called <a href="https://en.wikipedia.org/wiki/Hard-core_predicate">Goldreich-Levin hardcore predicate</a>, which I will outline briefly below (but please feel free to skip).
+For some people, this may seem like something that came out of the blue or rather ad-hoc at best, but it actually has a deep theoretical implication called <a href="https://en.wikipedia.org/wiki/Hard-core_predicate">Goldreich-Levin hardcore predicate</a>, which I will outline briefly below (but please feel free to skip).
 </p>

 <p>